Tell Zurghul: Area E

-Work in this section, along the south-western slope of Mound A, began in 2019.
+Work in this section, a 5 meter by 20 meter rectangle, along the south-western slope of Mound A, began in 2019.
 The goal was to determine occupation before the building of the temple by Gudea.
 So far recoveries are from the Early Akkadian period.

 Area F

 This is located in the Lower Town to the west of the main mounds.
 The work was started in 2021 after a 2017 drone survey found indications of possible rectilinear structures.
-Sections eximined so far appear to have been used for cooking.
+Sections examined so far appear to have been used for cooking.
 Work will continue here in 2022.